lukebertram/zoo/README.md

 ### Features to Implement:

-- [ ] Zoo staff should be able to log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sec, one like and one dislike.
+- [ ] Zoo staff should be able to log a newly-admitted animal by submitting a form with animal species, name, age, diet, zoo location, number of needed caretakers, sex, one like and one dislike.

 - [ ] Zoo staff should be able to view a list of animals that have been logged.